NYCPlanning/gis-code-interview/README.md

 **2) Zipped folder**

 If you have not used GitHub before or are unfarmiliar with it, that's okay.
-Please store your source data, files, outputs and documentation/readme in a folder, zip it up, and email the zipped folder to Matt (mcroswe @ planning.nyc.gov).
+Please store your source data, files, outputs and documentation/readme in a folder, zip it up, and email the zipped folder to Matt (mcroswe@planning.nyc.gov).

 ## What we are looking for